SharePoint/sp-dev-docs/docs/sp-add-ins/work-with-external-data-in-sharepoint.md

-For details about how to use the library in this way, see  [Create a custom proxy page for the cross-domain library in SharePoint 2013](create-a-custom-proxy-page-for-the-cross-domain-library-in-sharepoint-2013.md).
+For details about how to use the library in this way, see  [Create a custom proxy page for the cross-domain library in SharePoint](create-a-custom-proxy-page-for-the-cross-domain-library-in-sharepoint-2013.md).